joserojas-tomtom/TruckPlanner/README.md

-# MyMaps (mymaps)
+# A Routing Planner for Trucks!

 Hey TomTom Developers!
 I'm adding a route planner for TRUCKS!
+So one can add rest stops along the way

-The video of tis tutorial is here: https://youtu.be/w7f969zWbVE
+The video of this tutorial is here: https://youtu.be/w7f969zWbVE

 oh.. and remember to get an FREE API KEY in our developer portal here : https://bit.ly/38nbvLX